Salmon Wellington

 For the creamy filling:

 • Dill.
-Fresh dill adds a pleasantly grassy, citrus-like flavor.
+Fresh dill adds a lovely grassy, citrus-like flavor.
 If all you have is dried dill at home, reduce the amount to 2 teaspoons.

 • Cream cheese.
-Remember to soften the cream cheese by placing it on the kitchen counter 20 to 30 minutes ahead of making the filling.
+Remember to soften the cream cheese by placing it on the kitchen counter 20-30 minutes ahead of time.

 • Lemon.
-You need the lemon zest and the juice.
+For brightness.
+Use both lemon zest and lemon juice.

 • Egg yolk.
-A whisked egg yolk is brushed on the pastry to seal the edges and promote a golden, flaky crust.
+Beaten and brushed on the tops and sides of the pastry dough to seal it and create a golden crust.

 How to make salmon Wellington